 1) Stand-up Paddleboard in Antarctica

-Sail on the Ocean Endeavour if you want to experience the calming, surreal feeling of standing and gliding on the water’s surface among ice floes.
-The 199-guest expedition ship is the only one currently offering stand-up paddleboarding as an optional (added cost) adventure activity.
+Sail on the 126-guest-average Greg Mortimer or Sylvia Earle if you want to experience the calming, surreal feeling of standing and gliding on the water’s surface among ice floes.
+These two expedition ships are the only ones currently offering stand-up paddleboarding as an optional (added cost) adventure activity.
 The sport of stand-up paddleboarding, a hybrid of surfing and kayaking, gives you a very personal perspective of Antarctica as you stand solo on the stable surf-style board, propelling your way forward with a single, long oar.
-Ocean Endeavour guides take out small groups of 10 paddleboarders in good weather conditions on calm bays and harbors.
+Guides take out small groups of 3-8 paddleboarders in good weather conditions on calm bays and harbors.

-Sail aboard the Plancius or Ortelius to experience Antarctica’s underwater world.
-More than just ice, you’ll encounter marine life like kelp walls, sea snails, crabs, sea butterflies, jellyfish, sea-hedgehogs, starfish, krill and giant isopods.
+Can you scuba dive in Antarctica?
+Absolutely!
+Sail aboard the Plancius, Ortelius, Le Commandant Charcot, Greg Mortimer or Sylvia Earle to experience Antarctica’s underwater world; the latter two ships additionally offer polar snorkeling.
+More than just ice, you’ll encounter marine life like kelp walls, sea snails, crabs, sea butterflies, jellyfish, sea-hedgehogs, starfish, krill and giant isopods as you scuba dive Antarctica.
 You may have the possibility to share the water with fur seals, leopard seals and penguins.
-Dive sites onboard these two ships are varied and may include shallow ice diving and diving along a wall, and entering the water from a beach or from the Zodiac.
+Dive sites on board these four ships are varied and may include shallow ice diving and diving along a wall, and entering the water from a beach or from the Zodiac.
 The maximum depth is around 20 meters, or 60 feet.
-Note that scuba diving comes at an added cost, and is for experienced divers only who are familiar with cold water diving and dry suit diving (at least 20 dives).
+Note that Antarctica scuba diving comes at an added cost, and is for experienced divers only who are familiar with cold water diving and dry suit diving (at least 20 dives).

 Ocean Nova, with 72 guests and at 240 feet in length, is the smallest ship of AdventureSmith’s Antarctica trips.
 Choose this vessel if you want the most intimate of Antarctic experiences and a nimble ship.
 You will truly feel small among the largeness of Antarctica’s icescapes.
 Ocean Nova’s modern Danish design adds to the ambiance.
 Or go for the least amount of passengers on a slightly larger ship, the brand new Magellan Explorer.
 Built for 100 and only carrying one flight’s capacity of 73 passengers, this ship is quite roomy and the excursions are easily accessible.

-In addition to its stand-up paddleboarding, Ocean Endeavour is one of the few expedition ships we travel with that offers cross-country skiing as an add-on activity.
-Antarctica’s pristine snow makes it the perfect place to Nordic ski, with penguins providing the soundtrack to your journey.
-Cross-country skiing is only available on select Antarctic voyages at the beginning of the season, so be sure to book an early departure.
+In addition to its stand-up paddleboarding, sister ships Greg Mortimer and Sylvia Earle are the only expedition ships we travel with that offer backcountry skiing or snowboarding as an add-on activity.
+Antarctica’s pristine snow makes it the perfect place to ski, with penguins providing the soundtrack to your journey.
+On select departures, history buffs wishing to reenact Shackleton’s famous journey across the interior of South Georgia can experience the 2- or 3-day expedition on skis or snowboard (or by foot).
+Backcountry snowboarding and skiing is only available on certain itineraries, so be sure to book early.

 National Geographic The White Continent and National Geographic Antarctica, South Georgia & Falkland Islands expeditions offer an extensive Global Perspectives program, with scientists, artists, historians, explorers and other influentials joining their Antarctic voyages as expert guest speakers.
 Sailing with you are the likes of Peter Hillary, the son of Everest’s Sir Edmund Hillary; Jamling Tenzing Norgay, son of the Everest pioneer Tenzing Norgay; Global Perspectives guest speaker Lee Hotz, science columnist for the Wall Street Journal; and many accomplished photographers.